OpenData-tu/documentation/08-web-management-platform.md

 // TODO Screenshot of chosing measurements

 In order to optimize querying our data this information is provided to the API that wraps the search interface of Elasticsearch via an API itself.
 The information is stored in an indexed join table that holds this n-to-n mapping between measurements and datasources.
-As you can see in the class diagram of the relational system, queries in both directions are provided: getting all measurements, a datasource provides and getting all datasources that contain a given measurement.
-The corresponding routes look like this:
+As you can see in the class diagram (//TODO ref figure) of the relational system, queries in both directions are provided: getting all measurements, a datasource provides and getting all datasources that contain a given measurement.
+The corresponding rout	es look like this:

 ```
 GET /data_sources/:id/measurements